 - Once sauce begins to thicken, slowly whisk in cream and cook until it’s lightly simmering.
 Taste and add more cream and S&P if desired.
 Add chicken back to pan and cook additional 1-2 minutes.

-- Serve chicken marsala over mashed potatoes, noodles or rice and garnish with fresh parsley or thyme.
+- Serve over mashed potatoes, noodles or rice and garnish with fresh parsley or thyme.

 What can I substitute for marsala wine?

-I like to use marsala wine when making chicken marsala.
+I like to use marsala wine when making this dish.
 It has a distinct taste and adds a savory and nutty flavor.
 It’s great when making caramelized sauces.
 If you can’t find marsala wine, you can also use dry or sweet cooking wine.

 How do I thicken chicken marsala?